Pseudorandom Generators Against Advised Context-Free Languages

+Here, we wish to give a machine-independent definition of advised language families.
+An {\em advice function} is a map $h$ from $\nat$ to $\Gamma^*$, where $\Gamma$ is an appropriate alphabet (called an {\em advice alphabet}).
+Generally speaking, based on a given language family $\CC$, an advised class $\CC/n$ expresses a collection of all languages $L$, each of which over alphabet $\Sigma$ requires the existence of another alphabet $\Gamma$, an advice function $h$ from $\nat$ to $\Gamma^*$, and a language $S\in\CC$ over the {\em induced alphabet} $\Sigma_{\Gamma} = \{\track{\sigma}{\tau}\mid \sigma\in\Sigma,\tau\in\Gamma\}$ satisfying that, for every length $n\in\nat$, (1) $|h(n)|=n$ and (2) for every string $x\in\Sigma^n$, $x\in L$ iff $\track{x}{h(n)}\in S$.
+For our convenience, an advice function $h$ is called {\em length-preserving} if $|h(n)|=n$ holds for all numbers $n\in\nat$.
+By setting $\CC=\reg$ and $\CC=\cfl$, two important advised language families $\reg/n$ \cite{TYL10,Yam08} and $\cfl/n$ \cite{Yam08,Yam10} are obtained.
+Likewise, by choosing $\CC=\cfl(2)$, we obtain another important advised language family $\cfl(2)/n$ \cite[Section 7]{Yam10}, which is also characterized by Claim \ref{CFL(2)-equivalent-def} in a slightly different way.

-We assume that the reader is familiar with fundamental definitions and properties of {\em nondeterministic pushdown automata} (or ndpa's).
-For our convenience, we always assume that an input tape has two {\em endmarkers}, which surround an input string.
-See Section \ref{sec:swapping} for more details.
-We also use a model of a {\em single-tape one-head off-line Turing machine}, which is used to accept/reject an input string or to produce an output on this single tape.
-Let $\mathrm{1\mbox{-}FTIME}(t(n))$ denote the set of all single-valued total functions computable by those single-tape one-head off-line deterministic Turing machines running in time at most $t(n)$.
-In particular, we write $\oneflin$ for $\mathrm{1\mbox{-}FTIME}(O(n))$.
-Moreover, we introduce $\mathrm{CFLSV_t}$ as the set of all single-valued total functions computed by npda's that are equipped with single {\em write-only} output tapes whose heads cannot go back to read already written symbols, provided that a string written on a single output tape along an npda's computation path is {\em valid} if the path is an accepting computation path \cite{Yam09}.
+Since the main theme of this paper is pivoted around $\cfl/n$, we assume that the reader is familiar with fundamental definitions and properties of npda's (refer to, \eg \cite{HMU01}).
+Later in Section \ref{sec:swapping}, we shall place more restrictions on the behaviors of npda's to make our argument simpler.
+Besides finite automata, we shall use a restricted model of {\em one-tape one-head two-way off-line deterministic Turing machine}, which is used to accept/reject an input string or to produce an output string on this single tape whenever the machine halts with an accepting state.
+Let $\oneflin$ (whose prefix ``$1\mbox{-}$'' emphasizes a ``one-tape'' model) denote the set of all single-valued total functions computable by those one-tape Turing machines running in time $O(n)$ \cite{TYL10}.